quality icon

 Average car insurance cost in Alabama

-If you live in Alabama can expect to pay an average of $176 per month for full coverage car insurance – that’s $2,107 per year.
-If you opt for your state’s minimum required coverage, your insurance cost drops to $43 monthly or $514 annually.
+Drivers in Alabama generally pay an average of $176 per month or $2,107 per year for full coverage car insurance.
+However, if you go with the state’s minimum coverage, your monthly premium could be as low as $43 or $514 per year.
 Just keep in mind that opting for minimum coverage means significantly less protection if you’re in an accident.

 Cheapest car insurance companies in Alabama